Report a lost dog

 It is also a good idea to contact local vets and animal rescue organisations.

-You can register your details at the following organisations:
+You can also register your details at the following organisations:

 When you have found your dog, please make sure that you tell us and everyone else you told it was missing.